Key points

-- Dry socket, also known as alveolar osteitis, is a painful complication that can occur after a tooth extraction when the protective blood clot is dislodged or dissolves, leaving the bone and nerves exposed.
+- Dry socket, a painful condition, occurs post-tooth extraction when the protective blood clot dissolves or dislodges, exposing bone and nerves.

 - Home remedies like rinsing with salt water and applying ice can help manage the pain, but professional help should be sought if symptoms persist or worsen.